tytydraco/yessleep/out/The_Girl_I_see_on_my_commute_never_leaves_Part_3.md

 “It’s possible.
 It’s actually possible to be free.
 How’d you do it?”

-“Apparently I can take whatever item to have on the train, whatever means a lot to you I guess, and I can take it in the physical world.
+“Apparently I can take whatever item you have on the train, whatever means a lot to you I guess, and I can take it in the physical world.
 It’s all powered through memories.”

 “That makes sense, none of us can remember our lives.
 Here, take my coin.
 I can never put this thing down, so it must be important.”